 After the production of the six leaves by the seedling then prune above the second set.
 This will help the plant for branching and the production of more leaves for harvesting.

 Pruning is necessary to repeat at some intervals as this will help to increase the growth of the plant.
 If the weather suddenly going to be cold then harvest the leaves of your plant as the cold temperature can destroy your plant.

-Aphids, Powdery mildew are the pests can attack the basils plants.
-A variety of fungal, bacterial stem, leaf and root diseases can occur in the basil plant.
+Aphids, Powdery mildew are the pests that can attack the basil plants.
+A variety of fungal, bacterial stem, leaf, and root diseases can occur in the basil plant.

 Basil plant doesn’t need many fertilizers but if you think that you need to use fertilizers then you can use compost or rotted animal manure in the top 6-8 inches at the planting time.
 The use of more fertilizers can cause a large plant but can reduce the quality of the basil leaves.

 You can start to pick the leaves of the basil plant when it is about 6-8 inches tall.
-The regular picking encourages the round-shaped leaf formation in the plant.
+Regular picking encourages the round-shaped leaf formation in the plant.
 It is always better to pick the leaf before the plant produces a flower.